SEI-SEA-1-25/Virtual-Environment-and-Flask-Setup/README.md

 Step by step breakdown of setting up a virtual envrionment for python projects and spinning up a flask app

-## Steps to set up a virtual environment with git
+## Steps to Set up a Virtual Environment with Git

 all python projects that use pip packages should be set up to use a virtual environment to ensure version control and package compatibility